w0kenn/fastfetch/README.md

 ![Example image](exampleimage.png)

 ## Installation guide
->This is not a standalone you need to install [Fastfetch](https://github.com/fastfetch-cli/fastfetch) first, if you don't have a GPU based terminal emulator you will not be able to see the .png logos, i recommend you to install [Kitty](https://sw.kovidgoyal.net/kitty/)
+>This is not a standalone you need to install [Fastfetch](https://github.com/fastfetch-cli/fastfetch) first and a [Nerd Font](https://www.nerdfonts.com/font-downloads) of your choice (the font i'm using in the screenshot is "Hack Nerd Font", if you don't have a GPU based terminal emulator you will not be able to see the .png logos, i recommend you to install [Kitty](https://sw.kovidgoyal.net/kitty/).

-1. Clone the repository into `~/.local/share`:
+Clone the repository into `~/.local/share`:
 ```
 git clone https://github.com/w0kenn/fastfetch ~/.config/fastfetch
 ```
-2. Then run it with:
+Then run it with:
 ```
 fastfetch
 ```